frgardin/ibm-backend-course/module1/README.md

     - README files, inline comments, architecture and design documents, verification information and maintenance;
 - User documentation
     - User guides, instructional videos, manuals, online and inline help

+## Requirements

+### Steps to gathering requirements

+- Identifying stakeholders
+- Establishing goals and objectives
+- Eliciting requirements from the stakeholders
+- Documenting the requirements
+- Analyzing and confirming the requirements
+- Prioritizing

+### Identifying stakeholders

+- Key personnel:
+    - Decision-makers
+    - End-users
+    - System administrators
+    - Engineering
+    - Marketing
+    - Sales
+    - Customer support

+### Establishing goals and objectives

+- Goals: broad, long-term achievable outcomes
+- Objectives: actionable, measurable actions that achieve the goal

+### Eliciting, documenting, confirming

+- Elicit
+    - Surveys
+    - Questionnaires
+    - Interviews
+- Document
+    - Align with goals and objectives
+    - Easily understood
+- Confirm
+    - Consistency
+    - Clarity
+    - Completeness

+### Prioritizing

+- Must-have
+- Highly desired
+- Nice to have

+### Requirements documentation

+- Software requirements specification (SRS)
+- User requirements specification (URS)
+- System requirements specification (SysRS)

+### Software requirements specification (SRS)

+- Captures functionalities the software should perform
+- Establishes benchmarks / service-levels for performance
+- Purpose and scope
+- Constraints, assumptions, dependencies
+- Requirements
+    - Functional
+    - External interface
+    - Systme features
+    - Non-functional

+### SRS: Purpose and scope

+- Purpose
+    - Who has access to the SRS
+    - How it should be used
+- Scope
+    - Software benefits
+    - Goals
+    - Objectives

+### SRS: Constraints, assumptions, dependencies

+- Constraints: how the software must operate under given conditions
+- Assumptions: required OS of hardware
+- Dependencies: on other softaware products

+### SRS: Requirements

+- Functional: functions of the software
+- External: users and interactions with other hardware or software
+- System features: functions of the system
+- Non-functional: performance, safety, security, quality

+### User requirements specification (URS)

+- Describe business need and end-user expectations
+- User stories:
+    - Who is the user?
+    - What is the function that needs to be performed?
+    - Why does the user want this functionality?
+- Confirmed during user acceptance testing
+- Often combined into the SRS

+### System Requirement Specification (SysRS)

+- Outlines requirements of the system
+- Broader than an SRS
+- Contains:
+    - System capabilities
+    - Interfaces and user characteristics
+    - Policy
+    - Regulation
+    - Personnel
+    - Security
+    - System acceptance criteria
+    - Hardware expectations